CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

 (potentially including on remote file servers or directories), which could be a regular file, a directory or something more exotic.
 Symlinks can be opened or `cd`'d into as if they were a regular file, and the kernel will automatically resolve the action to point to the underlying, "real" file.
-The exeption is that deleting a symlink with `rm` will only remove the symbolic link while leaving the underlying file untouched.
+The exception is that deleting a symlink with `rm` will only remove the symbolic link while leaving the underlying file untouched.

 Symbolic links are created with the `ln` command, which has the syntax:

 ```
 ln --symbolic <target> <link_name>
 ```

 where `target` is the original file (or directory), and `link_name` is self-explanatory and can be either a relative or absolute filename.
 Hard links (which can only point to files on the current flesystem) are created with the same syntax, but without the `--symbolic` flag.
 Symlinks appear